1st ship carrying Ukrainian grain leaves the port of Odesa

 Ukraine’s presidential office said that at least three civilians were killed and another 16 wounded by Russian shelling in the Donetsk region over the past 24 hours.

 In Kharkiv, two people were wounded by a Russian strike in the morning.
-One was wounded while waiting for a bus at a stop, and another was hurt when a Russian shell exploded near an apartment building.
+One was wounded while waiting for a bus, and another was hurt when a Russian shell exploded near an apartment building.

 The southern city of Mykolaiv also faced repeated shelling, which triggered fires near a medical facility, destroying a shipment of humanitarian aid containing medicines and food.

-Analysts warned that the continuing fighting could threaten the grain deal, making clients nervous.
+Soon after the deal was signed on July 22, a Russian missile targeted Odessa.
+Analysts warned that the continuing fighting could threaten the grain deal.

 “The danger remains: The Odesa region has faced constant shelling and only regular supplies could prove the viability of the agreements signed,” said Volodymyr Sidenko, an expert with the Kyiv-based Razumkov Center think-tank.